Olusamimaths/.env-to-template/README.md

 # .env to Template Converter

-Description:
 This bash script simplifies the process of converting a **.env** file to a template file.

 The script reads through the input **.env** file, replacing all values with empty strings while preserving the keys.
 This conversion allows developers to create reusable configuration templates that can be shared with others or used as a starting point for new projects.

 ## How to Use:
 - Save the script in a file, e.g., **convert_env_to_template.sh**.